-Na ame of Employee Εı valuator Ple gu rections: ease fill out the evaluation form to the best of your ability.
-The listed criteria are intended as a ide for your use, and space is provided for comments after each statement.
-The reverse side ntains space for established goals for continued growth in the positions.
-1. ENERGY LEVEL (Works hard; has a sense of urgency) Comments: 2.
-DECISION MAKING SKILLS (Makes timely decisions based on sound judgment; has the strength of his/her conviction) Comments: 3.
-RESPONSIBILITY LEVEL Accepts responsibility for both the success and failures of work that has been done personally, by subordinates, or by the entire institution; seeks and accepts new responsibilities) Comments:
+Ple spa rections: ase fill out the evaluation form to the best of your ability.
+The listed criteria are intended as a guide for your use, and ice is provided for comments after each statement.
+The reverse side contains space for established goals for continued with in the positions.
+1. ENERGY LEVEL (Works hard; has a sense of urgency) Comments: DECISION MAKING SKILLS (Makes timely decisions based on sound judgment; has the strength of his/her conviction) Comments: 3.
+RESPONSIBILITY LEVEL Accepts responsibility for both the success and failures of work that has been done personally, by subordinates, or by the entire institution; seeks and accepts new responsibilities)

 4. WORK BEHAVIOR (Works as part of the management team; work reflects a desire to be a part of organizational success as much as or more than personal success; continues professional working relationships with other staff members during times of stress or personal disagreement) Comments: 5.
 WORKING RELATIONSHIPS (Stimulates subordinates; is a good listener; maintains openness and is considerate of others; involves others in problem resolution and decisions.
 Comments: 6.
-COMMUNICATIONS (Communicates in a clear, timely and effective manner keeps others informed; communicates his/her expectations) Comments: 7.
+COMMUNICATIONS (Communicates in a clear, timely and effective manner; keeps others informed; communicates his/her expectations) Comments: 7.
 PROBLEM SOLVING SKILLS (Resolves problems; recommendations for solutions reflect thorough and penetrating analysis of facts and issues) Comments:

-8. SUPERVISION SKILLS (Clearly specifies responsibility; delegates assignments without undue interference yet is well aware of the state of operations; follows up the assignment of tasks to completion) Comments: 9.
-ORGANIZATIONAL ABILITY (Plans effectively; achieves results in priority area; balances the need to get work done with the need to relate to people) Comments: 10 .
-TECHNICAL KNOWLEDGE/SKILLS (Demonstrates general level of knowledge of fundamental skills for job; completes tasks on time; performs high quality work; can answer questions and provide feedback on technical problems) Comments: 11 .
+8. SUPERVISION SKILLS (Clearly specifies responsibility; delegates assignments without undue interference yet is well aware of the state of operations; follows up the assignment of tasks to completion) Comments: ORGANIZATIONAL ABILITY (Plans effectively; achieves results in priority area; balances the need to get work done with the need to relate to people) Comments: 10.
+TECHNICAL KNOWLEDGE/SKILLS (Demonstrates general level of knowledge of fundamental skills for job; completes tasks on time; performs high quality work; can answer questions and provide feedback on technical problems) Comments: 11.
 What do you appreciate most about this individual's work performance?

-12. In what area(s) should this individual co ncentrate to improve effectiveness?
-13. Evaluation of the performance of this en nployee's area of responsibility: 14.
-Recommendation: I do do not recommend thi with Lake Land College. s employee for continued employment ACKNOWLEDGMENT: The employee's sthat this evaluation has been reviewed and drunderstood that such signature merely signified in question.
-Such signature indicates neither contents.
-The employee shall have the right performance evaluation and/or interview not attached to this review and placed in the employee. iscussed with the supervisor; it shall be ies that the employee has read the material ragreement nor disagreement with its to respond in writing to any area of the rations.
-Any written response will be (Signature of Employee) (Signature of Evaluator) Date: Date:
+12. In what area(s) should this individu nal concentrate to improve effectiveness?
+13. Evaluation of the performance of the nis employee's area of responsibility: 14.
+Recommendation: I do do not recommer with Lake Land College. nd this employee for continued employment that this evaluation has been reviewed a understood that such signature merely s in question.
+Such signature indicates n contents.
+The employee shall have the ee's signature below shall serve as verification and discussed with the supervisor; it shall be signifies that the employee has read the material either agreement nor disagreement with its right to respond in writing to any area of the w notations.
+Any written response will be e employee's personnel file.
+(Signature of Employee) (Signature of Evaluator) Date: Date: